FraunhoferIOSB/FAAAST-Service/README.md

 **Configuration Parameters**
 - on connection level
-- `host`: URL of the OPC UA server
+- `host`: URL of the OPC UA server.
+Please be sure that the URL starts with `opc.tcp://`.
 - on ValueProdiver level
 - `nodeId`: nodeId of the the OPC UA node to read/write
 - on OperationProdiver level